 Of course, if I do find the energy to clean the whole house, it only stays clean long enough for me to let out that sigh of relief.
-Once I inhale, it looks like I haven’t cleaned for a month.
+Once I exhale, it looks like I haven’t cleaned for a month.
 But man, those few seconds it is clean are the best.

 #4.
 CLOSE PROXIMITY TO YOUNG ADULTS

 Besides shopping and cleaning, the one thing that will make you more of an adult than anything else is being around high school and/or college aged kids (if you can tell the difference, which gets harder with each passing year).
 The fact that I just referred to them as “kids” pretty much says it all.

 I live in a college town, so I’ve done my fair share of involuntarily shaking my head at a group of them, saying things like, “When I was that age…” I only give myself a few more years before I’m shaking my fist at them and calling them “hooligans.”

 To some, I’m sure I paint a grim picture of adulthood, but I love it.
 I was one of those “hooligans” once, and I’m glad that I was.
 I was a young, foolish kid while I was able to be, and I have no regrets.

 But now, waking up early to get great deals on practical and useful items so I can feed my family and have a clean house every once in a while and get to bed before those college kids head out to the bar is what it’s all about.